EESSI/docs/docs/filesystem_layer/stratum1.md

 # Setting up a Stratum 1

 The EESSI project provides a number of geographically distributed public Stratum 1 servers that you can use to make EESSI available on your machine(s).
-If you want to be better protected against network outages and increase the bandwith between your cluster nodes and the Stratum 1 servers, you could consider setting up a local (private) Stratum 1 server that replicates the EESSI CVMFS repository.
+If you want to be better protected against network outages and increase the bandwidth between your cluster nodes and the Stratum 1 servers, you could consider setting up a local (private) Stratum 1 server that replicates the EESSI CVMFS repository.
 This guarantees that you always have a full and up-to-date copy of the entire stack available in your local network.